How To Change A Habit: 7 Steps From Behavior Psychology

 On the flip side, your goal should not be too easy; it needs to be a stretch goal so that it demands you work hard to achieve it.

 The second decision you must make is when and how you will release the rewards.
-You can do this in a variety of ways.
+You can do this in various ways.
 Some people want to be rewarded in small increments across the day since they get bored if they work for too long.

 Suppose you have to spend five straight hours on a project with no distractions.